xwmx/nb/docs/index.markdown

 Subcommands:
   (default)  List notebooks.
   add        Create a new global notebook.
-When an existing notebook's
-             <remote-url> is specified, create the new global notebook as a
-             clone of <remote-url>.
+When <remote-url> is specified,
+             create the new global notebook as a clone of a selected or specified <branch> from <remote-url>.
              Aliases: `nb notebooks create`, `nb notebooks new` archive    Set the current notebook or notebook <name> to "archived" status. author     Configure the commit author email and name for the notebook.